 This was my first time making candy and I was honestly expecting disaster, but it turned out pretty good despite my best attempts to blow it.
 I followed this very helpful explanation of the hard candy making process; http://www.chicaandjo.com/2010/04/26/make-hard-candy-jewels/.
 For those making this medicated hard candy for the first time I highly recommend reading that post.
 The process is not overly difficult, but it requires close attention and expedient execution.

 I mostly followed the recipe and process from Chica and Jo contained in the above link.
 The only change was the addition of canna-oil from 1/2-ounce of flower (Lemon Cush) made using the Source by Extractcraft (extractcraft.com).
 The key piece of knowledge is knowing how to incorporate the canna-oil into the candy for not only best potency but also even distribution.
-We will achieve the best potency and most even distribution by adding the canna-oil, made from cannabis that was NOT decarbed, just before the candy mixture reaches 300ºf and is most liquid viscosity.
+We will achieve the best potency and most even distribution by adding the canna-oil just as the candy mixture reaches 300ºf and is most liquid viscosity.
 Incorporate the canna-oil into the candy mixture and mix thoroughly.
 300º F is a very high temp for cannabis, but luckily, the candy mixture cools quickly to help us hopefully restrict any additional decarb.